Face to Face (Siouxsie and the Banshees song): Critical reception

 At the time of its release as a single, the Stud Brothers wrote in Melody Maker: "It's a slow, heavily orchestral & sensuously tense piece with Siouxsie first tapt, then cracked and finally spiralling off into the ether".

 Promotional video

-Two versions of the music video picturing Siouxsie surrounded with cats were made: the video broadcast on music channels included shots from the movie with Michelle Pfeiffer as Catwoman.
+Two versions of the music video picturing Siouxsie surrounded with cats were made: the video broadcast on music channels also included a few shots from the movie with Michelle Pfeiffer as Catwoman.
 Burton initially wanted to direct the video but had to cancel after Warner Bros. asked for a new sequence to change the end of the movie.
 Burton's assistant Neil Abramson stepped in and "followed Burton's plan to match the video to the film".